 Foo Fighters mastermind Dave Grohl shared a few fresh tidbits regarding the band's new album, confirming that the musical part is done, once again stressing the unprecedented approach the group took.

-"We recorded something the other day that's unlike anything we've ever done and it starts with a fuse and then it explodes,"
+"We recorded something the other day that's unlike anything we've ever done and it starts with a fuse and then it explodes," Dave added (via NME).

 "We're making a record now, it's gonna blow people away, it's gonna be f--king great and we're doing it - nobody knows it, but I've been eight months on it already, nobody knows."
 Asked if all the music's been written, the musician replied: "Music's done."

 "My mother was a public school teacher for 35 years and she understood kids.
 She looked at me and she knew I wasn't a complete idiot and I was super passionate about playing music so she was like, 'You know what, you're not f--king - you're not doing any good at fluorescent lights at French class all day long.'
 My mother is the coolest mother ever," the frontman said, adding that his father on the other hand was "f--king pissed."